Ciderlyy/Ciderlyy/README.md

 I'm a developer with experience in Python and web automation, currently working in a high-security military environment.
 I build tools that automate SAF internal processes such as duty assignment, equipment tracking, and KPI reporting.

 My long-term goal is to specialize in cybersecurity and ethical hacking.
-I'm actively learning about network security, malware analysis, and threat intelligence while applying automation to real-world tasks.
+I'm learning about network security, malware analysis, and threat intelligence in my free time while applying automation to real-world tasks.

 </details>